hapostgres/pg_auto_failover/docs/architecture.rst

   - it receives state assignments from the monitor.

-Also the keeper maintains a local state that includes the most recent communication established with the monitor and the other PostgreSQL node of its group, enabling it to detect :ref:`network_partitions`.
+Also the keeper maintains local state that includes the most recent communication established with the monitor and the other PostgreSQL node of its group, enabling it to detect :ref:`network_partitions`.

 .. note::

-   In pg_auto_failover versions up to 1.3 included, the *keeper* process started with ``pg_autoctl run`` manages a separate Postgres instance, running as its own process tree.
+   In pg_auto_failover versions up to and including 1.3, the *keeper* process started with ``pg_autoctl run`` manages a separate Postgres instance, running as its own process tree.

-   Starting in pg_auto_failover version 1.4, the *keeper* process started with ``pg_autoctl run`` runs the Postgres instance as a sub-process of the main ``pg_autoctl`` process, allowing tighter control over the Postgres execution and also making the solution works better in both container environment (because it's now a single process tree) and with systemd, because it uses a specific cgroup per service unit.
+   Starting in pg_auto_failover version 1.4, the *keeper* process (started with ``pg_autoctl run``) runs the Postgres instance as a sub-process of the main ``pg_autoctl`` process, allowing tighter control over the Postgres execution.
+Running the sub-process also makes the solution work better both in container environments (because it's now a single process tree) and with systemd, because it uses a specific cgroup per service unit.

 Node
 ^^^^

-A node is a server (virtual or physical) that runs a PostgreSQL instances and a keeper service.
-At any given time, any node might be a primary or a secondary Postgres instance, and the whole point of pg_auto_failover is that this state is going to change.
+A node is a server (virtual or physical) that runs PostgreSQL instances and a keeper service.
+At any given time, any node might be a primary or a secondary Postgres instance.
+The whole point of pg_auto_failover is to decide this state.

 As a result, refrain from naming your nodes with the role you intend for them.
-Again, this will change.
-Otherwise you would not be having a use case for pg_auto_failover.
+Their roles can change.
+If they didn't, your system wouldn't need pg_auto_failover!

 State
 ^^^^^